SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 These targets are interpreted to cover research about
 * reducing hunger and all forms of malnurition for all people (although children are mentioned specifically, the target does not seem limited to them).
 * access to safe and nutritious food, reducing food insecurity, for all people.
 This includes food safety and right to food.
+It also includes research about nutritional quality.

 This query consists of 3 phrases.
 Phrase 1 focuses on negative actions, phrase 2 on positive actions.
 Phrase 3 is for terms which need to be combined with human terms.